tridesclous/tridesclous/doc/installation.rst

 Case 2 : with pip (prefered on linux)
 -------------------------------------

-Here I propose my method that install tridesclous in an isolateted environement with virtualenvwrapper.
-Every method is also valid.
+Here I propose my method that install tridesclous with debian like dstro in an isolateted environement with virtualenvwrapper.
+Every other method is also valid.

 Open a terminal and do:

   1. sudo apt-get install virtualenvwrapper
   2. mkvirtualenv  tdc   --python=/usr/bin/python3.5
   3. workon tdc
   4. pip install scipy numpy pandas scikit-learn matplotlib seaborn
-  5. pip install PyQt5 jupyter pyqtgraph==0.10 quantities==0.10.1 neo==0.5.1
+  5. pip install PyQt5 jupyter pyqtgraph==0.10 quantities neo
   6. pip install https://github.com/tridesclous/tridesclous/archive/master.zip

 Optional if you want fight and you really want fast computing with OpenCl and you are on linux: